Flannan Isles: Wildlife

 The isles provide nesting for a population of seabirds, including Atlantic puffins, northern fulmars, European storm-petrels, Leach's petrels, common shag, and black-legged kittiwakes.
 There is a gannetry on Roaireim.
 From the late Middle Ages on, Lewismen regularly raided these nests for eggs, birds, and feathers.
 There is a population of rabbits, brought to the islands by the lighthouse keepers, and crofters from Bernera graze sheep on the most fertile islands.
 Minke and pilot whales, as well as Risso's and other species of dolphin, are commonly observed in the vicinity.

 The islands became a Site of Special Scientific Interest in December 1983.

+The archipelago has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of several species of seabirds.

 Lighthouse crew disappearance

 In December 1900, all three lighthouse keepers vanished in mysterious circumstances.
-An official inquiry concluded that the three men had likely been swept away and lost at sea in rough weather while attending some equipment near the cliff edge.
+An official inquiry concluded that the three men had probably been swept away and lost at sea in rough weather while attending some equipment near the cliff edge.

 In fiction

 The Flannan Isles are the main setting in Robert W. Sneddons's short story On the Isle of Blue Men which was first published in Ghost Stories magazine in April 1927.
 The Scottish-American author's "atmospheric, Lovecraftian thriller" was reissued by Charles G. Waugh with an alternate ending based on an older story by Sneddon in the Lighthouse Horrors anthology in 1993.
 Neil Gunn's epic novel The Silver Darlings published in 1941 describes a visit to the islands.
 Eilean Mòr in particular also features prominently as the location of a murder central to the plot of Coffin Road, a 2016 novel by Peter May.

 The Vanishing, a 2019 film starring Gerard Butler and Peter Mullan, is set on the isles and inspired by the infamous disappearances.